- (B-1-1) Waterways: border, access, infrastructures

 - (B-1-1-2) To the Ends of the Earth.
 The Book of Acts as Universal History in the context of Roman and Jewish Historiography during the Roman Imperial Era.

 The topic of the research project is the conception of history outlined by Luke in The Acts of the Apostles.
 His conception is rooted on the one hand in the history of Israel, yet on the other hand it stands entirely within the context of Imperial era Hellenistic-Roman and Jewish historical writing.
-The project involves analyzing his geographic and ethnographic conception.
-By comparing it with contemporaneous historical schemas that made similar claims, the Book of Acts will be placed within its historical context and studied as the first work to exhibit a decidedly Christian view of history.

 - (B-1-1-3) Stable Systems?
 Risk and Uncertainty in the Ancient Economy